 Additionally, it’s also worth noting that 81% of customers prefer to solve problems by themselves, which is why creating informational content for self-service troubleshooting is valuable in the long run.
 If you create a knowledge base, customers can solve many of their problems, reducing your customer support requests.

-Tools to Help Understand Customers Can Help Make That Sale
+Tools to Help in Understanding Your Customers to Help Make That Sale

 As consumer trends evolve, brands have to consistently meet customer expectations to stay relevant and maintain customer loyalty.
 Modern consumers are increasingly prioritizing personalization.
 They expect brands to read their minds and deliver precisely what they’re looking for.
 To stay ahead of your competition, you need to understand your customers better than they do and tailor your brand strategy accordingly.